Power Generation Project

 Why is KPUB investing in owning its own power generation?

-What generation technology and fuel would be used at this facility?
+What generation technology and fuel will be used at this facility?

 RICE generation plants are equipped with a closed-loop cooling system with water-to-air radiators, which means water consumption is almost zero.